-I have been selling Personal Locator Beacons (PLB’s) into New Zealand from Australia for approximately three years now.
+I have been selling Personal Locator Beacons (PLB’s) into New Zealand from Australia for over seven years now.

 The Fibs include many brands, (HexID coded for Australia) and also KTi Safety Alert which is made in Australia – the latter who make NZ coded ones.